yannick-lc/yannick-lc.github.io/docs/_posts/2025-10-05-constrained-clustering.md

 Probably not optimal in terms of travel times.
 </div>

-**We have been missioned to do just that**: (re)assign the 500 clients to the 3 salespersons' portfolios in a way that reduces travel times.
+**We have been commissioned to do just that**: (re)assign the 500 clients to the 3 salespersons' portfolios in a way that reduces travel times.

 Finally, some additional info which may or may not be relevant:
 - Some clients are bigger than others in terms of generated revenue.